Economy of France: Agriculture

+Fresh vegetables displayed for sale at an outdoor market in France.

 A wheat field in Villiers-le-Bâcle.

 France is the EU's largest agricultural producer.

-France is the world's sixth largest agricultural producer and EU's leading agricultural power, accounting for about one-third of all agricultural land within the EU.
+France is the world's sixth-largest agricultural producer and EU's leading agricultural power, accounting for about one-third of all agricultural land within the EU.
 In the early 1980s, France was the leading producer of the three principal grains of wheat, barley, and maize.
 Back in 1983, France produced around 24.8 million tonnes, ahead of the United Kingdom and West Germany, the next two largest wheat producers.

 Northern France is characterised by large wheat farms.
 Dairy products, pork, poultry, and apple production are concentrated in the western region.
 Beef production is located in central France, while the production of fruits, vegetables, and wine ranges from central to southern France.
 France is a large producer of many agricultural products and is currently expanding its forestry and fishery industries.
 The implementation of the Common Agricultural Policy (CAP) and the Uruguay Round of the General Agreement on Tariffs and Trade (GATT) have resulted in reforms in the agricultural sector of the economy.

 As the world's second-largest agricultural exporter, France ranks just after the United States.
 The destination of 49% of its exports is other EU members states.
 France also provides agricultural exports to many poor African countries (including its former colonies) which face serious food shortages.
 Wheat, beef, pork, poultry, and dairy products are the principal exports.